AlexandriaDAO/core/src/alex_frontend/public/README.md

     (3) Burn NSFW NFTs if requested by a community vote.
     (4) Transfer an unverified NFT to its rightful owner if requested by a community vote.

 Currently, the "nft_manager" only serves the first two functions, allowing NFT owners to change and claim collected funds of their NFTs.

-A rudimentary DAO to trigger transfer an burn functions for ownership disputes is in progress.
-This has proven to be a really fine line that's hard to implement so its design is to be determined.
-Nonetheless, the plan is to allow everything except porn, and the underlying assets will remain uncensorable and forkable so any app-level censorship can be combated.
+DAO goverance to manage bad behavior is not implemented yet.

 #### SBTs

 A content's value tends to be in relationship to the content around it, that is, where it came from, who is interested in it, and how it is found.
+That's what SBTs are for.

+Much like a 'like' on facebook or a 'retweet' on twitter,

+SBTs are a useful reference to some content, akin to 'like' and 'retweet' on social media with affixed rewards potential to the involved creator and aggregator.

-NFTs can be collected and arranged into public boards.
-These boards can contain their own content and descriptions, or just be titled with a topic that displays a bunch of related NFTs.
+NFTs can be collected and arranged in arbitrary ways that can be iterated on in each Alexandria App.

-### Content Primatives

-#### Embedded Content

-Assets (NFTs) - Hold an ArWeave Transaction Id and optional description in metadata.

-Boards (SBTs) - Hold a title, an optional description, and a list of NFTs.

-All descriptions are a markdown file.

-#### Profile Ownership

-Your Blocks (NFTs) - A list of Blocks you own.

-Your Boards (SBTs) - A list of Boards you've created and own.

-Your Blocks Library - A list of Blocks you've saved (which can be either owned by you or not).

-Your Boards Library - A list of Boards you've saved (which can be either owned by you or not).

-#### Revenue System

-Saving an NFT to your library requires a payment of 1 LBRY to that NFT.

-Once in your library, you can add it to your own boards.

-To save someone elses board, you must send 5 LBRY to it.

-These prices are subject to change.

 #### App <> Content Interaction

-Apps are welcome to query content directly from ArWeave, or they can opt for greature curation by using NFT and SBT primatives.
-In the latter case, the content displayed is to be inseparable from it's save functions so the economics of this social graph remain intact no-matter how it's implemented.
+Apps can either query content directly from ArWeave or curate from our NFT and SBT primitives.
+When using the latter approach, the displayed content remains inseparable from its owners and built-in economics, ensuring the social graph stays intact regardless of implementation.

 ## Part 4: Ecosystem

 Alexandria apps are services already plugged into LibModules.
 Since LibModule functions can only be accessed through AppModules that hold these LBRY payment mechanisms, all partner apps are also aligned with our universal DeFi mechanism.

 As a Librarian, the lbry.app homepage will feel more like an app store than a Web3 tech stack.
-The apps registry consists of core apps native to the site, or external sites that have been approved by the DAO.

 The following is a list of core apps in the works.

 ### Alexandrian (flagship app)

-An exploratory social app where users collecte eachothers NFTs and arrange them in collaborative boards based on certain topics.
+An exploratory social app where users explore and collect eachothers NFTs and arrange them in collaborative boards based on certain topics.

 It's a test case in using AppModules that reflect our incentive mechanism.
 You'll earn for minting NFT that others collect, or collecting NFTs on a profile that others borrow from.
-Put simply, a game theory experiment for good taste.
+Here you could also collect any funds inside your NFTs.
+Put simply, a game theory experiment for where good taste is the desired commodity.

+### Permasearch (explore)

+A asset based block explorer for ArWeave where you can search for any content by its metadata and save it as an Alexandria NFT.

 ### Bibliotheca (library)